Corella, Bohol: Barangays

-Corella comprises 8 barangays, all classified as rural:
+At present, Corella is politically subdivided into 8 barangays.
+Each barangay consists of puroks and some have sitios.

+All barangays are classified as rural.

 Climate

 Demographics

 From 1990, a marked decrease in population is noted.
 Groups of people migrated to other parts of the country, such as Mindanao, where they founded a new municipality, "New Corella".

 Economy

 Corella does not have any major industry.
 A great majority of the people of the town are engaged in small-scale home businesses.